feyweb/THavalon/README.md

 ## Why this exists

-This is a port of the role logic — same roles, same distribution table, same information rules — with the crash fixed and the cards delivered privately.
+This is a port of the role logic — same roles, same distribution table, same information rules.
 Where the two differ, the differences are listed under [Deliberate differences](#deliberate-differences) below.

 ## Running it locally